 Workplace Health and Safety Standards

 The laws mandate employers to maintain a safe working environment, identifying and mitigating potential hazards.
 This is in connection with Australia’s Work Health and Safety Act (WHS Act).
-Employees have the right to refuse unsafe work, upholding their safety and health in the workplace.
+Employees have the right to refuse unsafe work, upholding their safety and health in the workplace, and if a worker suffers an injury on the job, seeking injured at work legal help can ensure they receive proper compensation and support under Australian labor laws.

 Safeguarding Personal Information